fpsvogel/reading/doc/csv-format-guide.md

   Tom Holt - Goatsong: A Novel of Ancient Athens -- The Walled Orchard, #1|2019/06/18, 2020/5/8
   ```

-- The first two lines are comments serving as headers.
-  - Any line starting with a backslash (`\`) is a comment and will be ignored by the parser.
-These headers are comments; they are for your convenience and don't need to be formatted in any particular way.
+- The first two lines (headers and a section heading) are comments.
+Any line starting with a backslash (`\`) is a comment and will be ignored by the parser.
+So you can format these lines however you want.
-  - The second line is a section header.
-"In progress" means items that you're currently reading, watching, etc.
 - Then we have two items, books in this case.
   - Columns are divided by a pipe character (`|`).
-  - This means you *must not* use the pipe character anywhere except to divide columns (or in comments, as in the top line).
+  - This means you *must not* use the pipe character anywhere except to divide columns (or in comments).
   - Columns may be omitted from the right, as in the first item.
   - The author is optional.
 The first item omits it.
   - You're currently re-reading the second item: it has two "Dates finished", making this your third time reading it.
 Nice!
-  - Dates can have leading zeroes ("06" in "2019/06/18") or omit them ("2020/5/8"), whichever you prefer.
-  - Dates must be in order, left to right (earlier dates on the left).

 If this minimal kind of reading log is what you want, be sure to initialize a `Reading::CSV` with unwanted columns disabled: